Why The Beatles’ songs are the most covered ever

-Most of you are familiar with the moving tune and words of The Beatles song “Yesterday”.
-Some of you may even have plans to watch the newly released movie of the same name, directed by Danny Boyle.
-The movie features an alternate, and frankly unimaginable, timeline in which nobody but one man in the universe remembers any of The Beatles’ songs – a knowledge that unsurprisingly makes him legendary.
+Most of you are familiar with the moving tune and words of the most covered Beatles song ever “Yesterday”.
+Some of you may even have plans to watch the newly released movie of the same name.
+The movie features an alternate, and frankly unimaginable, timeline in which nobody but one man in the universe remembers any of The Beatles’ songs.
+A knowledge that unsurprisingly makes him legendary.

 But what makes The Beatles’ songs so intriguing.
 And what made so many artists, from Frank Sinatra, Elvis Presley to Aerosmith, Nina Simone and Linkin Park cover them?
 And why are famous musicians, as well as amateurs, all so inclined to try a hand at these beloved works?
 One answer is the variety in styles and sound the Beatles invented that is compatible with any audience may it be Rock, Pop, Classic or Country.
 The Beatles even invented a lot of genres themselves.